Low Carb Keto Lasagna

 This post may contain affiliate links.
 See my disclosure policy.

-- The ricotta tip that changed everything: A YouTube commenter (Joann) suggested mixing an egg and parmesan into the ricotta.
-I was skeptical, but it works.
-The ricotta spreads evenly instead of clumping, and it sets into a creamier layer.
-I’ve made it both ways dozens of times…the egg method is better.
+The ricotta trick: Commenter Joann suggested mixing an egg and parmesan into the ricotta.
+I tried it, and now I won’t make it any other way.
+The ricotta spreads evenly and sets into a creamier layer.

 Ingredients